runtimeverification/wasm-semantics/media/201912-dlab-reverse-bytes-blog.md

 If we plug $val$ into the above equation it becomes clear that the modulus and division operators will cancel out exactly so all we are doing is writing the values in each address back.

-This type of reasoning presents a challenge for the $mathbb{K}$ prover using the current semantics.
+This type of reasoning presents a challenge for the $\mathbb{K}$ prover using the current semantics.
 The semantics uses pure helper functions, `#setRange` and `#getRange` for writing to and reading from the byte map.
 These functions expand to a series of `#set` and `#get`, that do the obvious[^3].

 However, Z3 can not reason about these functions in the way we would like without giving full definitions in Z3 of the functions themselves.
-Since the getting and setting happens at the $mathbb{K}$ level while the arithmetic reasoning happens at the Z3 level, we are stuck.
+Since the getting and setting happens at the $\mathbb{K}$ level while the arithmetic reasoning happens at the Z3 level, we are stuck.
-We can remedy this by either extending Z3's reasoning capabilities, or $mathbb{K}$'s.
+We can remedy this by either extending Z3's reasoning capabilities, or $\mathbb{K}$'s.

-In this case, we chose to extend $mathbb{K}$.
+In this case, we chose to extend $\mathbb{K}$.
 This simple case could be handled by just adding a high-level trusted lemma:

 ```k